awbla/awbla-student-workflow/content/2-photography.md

 {% include figure.html img="largeartifact.jpg" alt="" caption="" width="65%" %}

-#### Remote shutter
+#### Taking photos
-Turn on the two Pixel Pro Wireless Remote Controls by pressing and holding the **On** button till screen displays **“CH 01”**.
-This will enable you to take the photos without using the shutter button.

-Use large button to focus, push down half-way and hold, finish pushing down to take the photo.
-On **LV** the red box will turn green and a beep will sound when focus is achieved.
+Each drawer will have a printed list of all artifacts to keep track of your progress.
+- Always photograph the side of the artifact with the catalog number FIRST.
+- If it is not visible, write "cat #" on the small “whiteboard” and include on first image, then remove and photograph artifact.
+- Photograph both sides of artifact and ENSURE that the orientation is the SAME for front and back, just flip it over, DO NOT rotate
+    - If another view is needed to understand the artifact, please photograph this view and **refer to naming convensions below**.
+- If you do not know how the artifact should be placed, check out the cheat sheet or ask Allison or Leah.

+- Keep **CM Scale** as straight as possible, use gridlines on camera (LV) to help.
+- The **color bar** and the **CM scale** need to be in each photograph, the gray portion of the **color bar** can be cut out to achieve a closer image
+- Use best judgments when choosing background color, it is always okay to try on multiple colors.
+- It may be easier to photograph all artifacts that need white background and then switch colors.
+          - Use the printed list to keep track of which artifacts have been photographed.

 -----------

 ## Processing images

-Create a folder for the drawer you photographed in each file type folder (JPEG, RAW, and TIFF) as well as the Test Shots-Errors folder.
+Create a folder for the drawer you photographed in each file type folder JPEG, RAW, and TIFF as well as the Test Shots-Errors folder.
+{% include figure.html img="folderlist.jpg" alt="" caption="" width="65%" %}

+The folders will be named as follows:
 {% capture text %}ex. **CE_CD_D2** is Crabtree Collection, Cabinet D, Drawer 2{% endcapture %}
 {% include alert.html text=text color="danger" %}

 Use the SD card reader to upload images to the JPEG folder and process within this folder.

+From experience, it is easier to sort through images by editing first and then rename.
+All uncropped JPGs and their corresponding RAW files can be moved to the Test Shot folder.
+Then what is left simply needs renaming.
+**RAW files are.NEF**

 ### Edit images
 - Double click on photo in file explorer to open the image in Photos, the program we will use in this phase of processing.